lithops-cloud/lithops/runtime/aws_lambda/README.md

 AWS Lambda provides two methods for packaging the function code and dependencies of a runtime:

 ## Using predefined **runtimes** and **layers**
 An AWS Lambda *runtime* is a predefined environment to run code on Lambda.
-For example, for Lithops we use runtimes `python3.9`, `python3.8`, `python3.7` or `python3.6` that come with already preinstalled modules.
+For example, for Lithops we use runtimes for python >= 3.6 that come with already preinstalled modules.
 A *layer* is a set of packaged dependencies that can be used by multiple runtimes.
 For example, Lithops dependencies are deployed as a layer, so if multiple runtimes are created with different memory values, they can mount the same layer containing the dependencies, instead of deploying them separately for each runtime.

 [In this link](https://gist.github.com/gene1wood/4a052f39490fae00e0c3#gistcomment-3131227) you can find which modules are preinstalled by default in an AWS Lambda Python runtime.
 Moreover, Lithops runtime also ships with the following packages: